Bruin-Dev/Intelygenz/docs/PIPELINES.md

 In this stage will be the following jobs:
 * `deploy-basic-infra-kre-dev` for ephemeral environments and `deploy-basic-infra-kre-production` for the production environment, **these are executed optionally manually**.

-  This job is reponsible of checking and creation, if necessary, of the EKS cluster used by KRE in each environment and all the necessary resources related (RBAC configuration, helm charts needed for the KRE runtimes, etc)
+  This job is responsible of checking and creation, if necessary, of the EKS cluster used by KRE in each environment and all the necessary resources related (RBAC configuration, helm charts needed for the KRE runtimes, etc)

   The process followed in this job is as follows: